jaxl/JAXL/README.md

 `JAXL` constructor accepts an array of kv options.
 A detailed list of available options can be found inside [echo_bot.php](https://github.com/abhinavsingh/JAXL/blob/v3.x/examples/echo_bot.php)

-2) register callbacks on events we will require in our application:
+2) register callbacks on events that we will require in our application:

 <pre>
 $client->add_cb('on_auth_success', function() {